scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 * The MTU of each intra-AS network traversed (represented by the MTU field of the corresponding [AS Entries](#ase-sign))
 * The MTU of each inter-AS link or peering link (indicated by the ingress_mtu field of each [](#hopentry) or the peer_mtu field of each [](#peerentry) used)

 Such information is then made available to endpoints during the path lookup process (See [](#lookup)).
-SCION endpoints are oblivious to the topology of intermediate ASes and when looking up a path MUST infer that all hops are constrained by the intra-AS MTU of each AS traversed.
+SCION endpoints are oblivious to the topology of intermediate ASes and when looking up a path they assume that all hops are constrained by the intra-AS MTU of each AS traversed.

 # Path Lookup {#lookup}